 It takes practice in order to get comfortable with these retrieves.
 While on the water watch for the real insects and note their swimming and movement patterns.
 That will be the best check as to how realistic your retrieves are being conducted.

-- Read more + May 2, 2018 By admin in Tips & Techniques, Video Posts
+- Read more + By Don Freschi in Fly Fishing Masters Series, Member Content, New Blog Posts, Tips & Techniques, Video Posts